 Defined by the Texas Higher Education Coordinating Board's 60x30 Strategic Plan as, "Those skills valued by employers that can be applied in a variety of work settings, including interpersonal, cognitive, and applied skills areas.
 These skills can be either primary or complementary to a major and are acquired by students through education, including curricular, co-curricular, and extracurricular activities."

-- Effectively design, implement, and evaluate instructional interventions based on research-based strategies and results from targeted data collection including formative assignments, standardized test scores, district-level data, and other internal and external data sources.
+- Effectively design, implement, and evaluate instructional interventions focused on research-based strategies and results from targeted data collection that are used to improve pedagogy and/or andragogy practices.

 - Effectively propose, conduct, and evaluate independent action or clinical research based on reviews of current literature, needs in the field, and applicability.

-- Work collaboratively with students, families, colleagues, administrators, and community stakeholders to effect meaningful change in schools and districts, appropriately using data to guide decisions and evaluate progress.
+- Work collaboratively with students, families, colleagues, administrators, and community stakeholders to effect meaningful change within the community and appropriately use data to guide decisions and evaluate progress.

 All students must meet the University requirements as outlined in the Admission to the TWU Graduate School section of the catalog.